tencent cloud

 Adding a Transition

 LVC offers a variety of transition effects.
 Click any transition template to use it.
-Once selected, the transition effect will appear upon the next switching of video sources.
+Once selected, the transition effect will appear the next time video sources are switched.

 Step 6: Adding a Standby Video or Image